waterlinked/waterlinked.github.io/docs/underwater-gps/integration/bluerov-integration.md

 The Water Linked Underwater GPS G2 system can be integrated with a BlueROV2 in several different ways, depending upon the choice of locator.

-* If using a [U1 locator](../../locators/locator-u1), the locator can simply be attached to the BlueROV2 in any convenient way.
+* If using a [Locator-U1](../../locators/locator-u1), the locator can simply be attached to the BlueROV2 in any convenient way.
 No further hardware integration is required.
 [Establish a network connection](#via-a-topside-computer) via a topside computer between the UGPS G2 topside unit and the BlueROV2, and follow the [final steps](#final-steps) of the guide below to complete the integration with ArduSub/QGroundControl.
-* If using an [A1 locator](../../locators/locator-a1), follow the guide below.
+* If using a [Locator-A1](../../locators/locator-a1), follow the guide below.
 There are two main configuration options.
 One connects the FXTI to the UGPS G2 topside unit by means of a connection interface built into the UGPS G2 topside unit with power-line communication (PLC) capabilities, making use of the [BlueROV2 Integration Kit](https://store.waterlinked.com/product/bluerov2-integration-kit/).

     The other connects the UGPS G2 topside to the BlueROV2 via your topside computer, by means of a network bridge.
 The Homeplug card of the BlueROV2 integration kit is not needed in this case, and you will likely wish to purchase directly a couple of simple [parts](#a1-integration-without-bluerov2-integration-kit) which are made use of in the guide.

-* If using a [D1 locator](../../locators/locator-d1), the simplest option is to use the D1's cable, and attach the D1 locator to the BlueROV2 in any convenient way.
+* If using a [Locator-D1](../../locators/locator-d1), the simplest option is to use the D1's cable, and attach the D1 locator to the BlueROV2 in any convenient way.
 No further hardware integration is then required.
-As with the U1 locator, [establish a network connection](#via-a-topside-computer) via a topside computer between the UGPS G2 topside unit and the BlueROV2, and follow the [final steps](#final-steps) of the guide below to complete the integration with ArduSub/QGroundControl.
+As with the Locator-U1, [establish a network connection](#via-a-topside-computer) via a topside computer between the UGPS G2 topside unit and the BlueROV2, and follow the [final steps](#final-steps) of the guide below to complete the integration with ArduSub/QGroundControl.

-    To use the ROV tether rather than the D1's cable, use the same guide as for the A1 locator with certain [modifications](#integration-via-the-bluerov2-tether-when-using-a-d1-locator).
-This is an option if the ROV has a fibre-optic tether (the A1 locator cannot be used in that case).
+    To use the ROV tether rather than the D1's cable, use the same guide as for the Locator-A1 with certain [modifications](#integration-via-the-bluerov2-tether-when-using-a-d1-locator).
+This is an option if the ROV has a fiber-optic tether (the Locator-A1 cannot be used in that case).

-## Integration when using the A1 locator
+## Integration when using the Locator-A1

 ### You will need